f5AFfMhv/emonesp-grafana/README.md

 3. Fill correct information in `.env` file.

 4. Look at each stack component configuration file and change it to your needs:

-   * `energy_monitor.json` line 1713 contains energy price in euros.
-You can change it here or later in grafana dashboard.

-   * `mosquitto.conf` file is default, authentication and SSL/TLS are disabled.
+   - `mosquitto.conf` file is default, authentication and SSL/TLS are disabled.

-   * MQTT base-topic in EmonESP should be `emon/emonesp`, but if you use something different update `prometheus2mqtt_config.yaml`
+   - MQTT base-topic in EmonESP should be `emon/emonesp`, but if you use something different update `prometheus2mqtt_config.yaml`

-5. Run `docker-compose up -d`.
+5. Run `docker compose up -d`.

-Grafana webUI should be accessible on port 3000, default login is `admin` and password `admin`.
+Grafana webUI should be accessible on port 3000, default login is `admin` and password is taken from `.env`.

 Select Dashboards menu > browse dashboards > `Energy monitor`.

+Energy price per kWh is set via grafana variable (top left corner).